-Prerequisite(s): CSD 222 (Introduction to Communication Disorders) and CSD 400 (Phonetics)
+Prerequisite(s): CSD 400 (Phonetics)

 CSD 406 Independent Study in Communication Sciences and Disorders (3 credits)

 Provides an opportunity to develop advanced knowledge in the field of communication sciences and disorders and examine an area of interest related to communication sciences and disorders and/or professional and client services in the field of communication sciences and disorders.
 May involve the completion of independent research or an in-depth project related to the field of communication sciences and disorders.
 Enrollment requires development of a written independent study proposal and pre-approval by the Academic Dean.
 Limited to a maximum of 6 credits over the course of the degree.